HOW TO CARE AND CARE FOR YOUR PAINTED FURNITURE

 • 4 min read

-When you see the effort and joy of painting it, you should take care of the painted furniture - this way you can enjoy your beautiful painting work for a long time.
+When you see the effort and joy of painting it, it's worth taking care of your painted furniture - this way you can enjoy your beautiful painting work for a long time.

-Here are some tips on how to take care of your painted furniture.
+Here are some tips on how to care for your painted furniture.

 Key points:

-During the hardening of the paint, which can take up to 3 weeks:
+During the paint curing process, which can take up to 3 weeks:

-Wipe the dust off the paint surface regularly to avoid the paint surface getting dirty.
-When you want to wipe, do it with a damp cloth, use clean water or a very mild detergent and only a damp cloth - not wet.
+Wipe dust off the paint surface regularly to avoid staining the paint surface.
+When you need to wipe, do so with a damp cloth, use clean water or a very mild detergent and only a damp cloth - not a wet one.

-We recommend mild or diluted cleaning agents or clean and warm water for daily cleaning of paint surfaces.
+We recommend mild or diluted cleaning agents or clean, warm water for daily cleaning of painted surfaces.

-It is not recommended to use strong, bleaching or otherwise corrosive detergents or scratchy cleaning tools to clean paint surfaces.
+It is not recommended to use strong, bleaching or otherwise corrosive detergents or abrasive cleaning tools to clean painted surfaces.

-Protective Finishing coating can also add additional protection to necessary surfaces.
-Use protective felt or cork paws for heavy decorations and avoid placing rough or scratchy decorations on a freshly painted surface.
+Protective Finishing Coating can also add extra protection to surfaces where needed.
+Use protective felt or cork pads for heavy decorations and avoid placing rough or scratchy decorations on fresh paint.

-So think about your own use and consumption habits for the painted surface and choose the paint and coating according to your needs.
+So, consider your own use and consumption habits for the painted surface and choose the paint and coating according to your own needs.

-So you have prepared the furniture perfectly, followed the instructions on the paint can and put your heart and soul into the painting project!
+So you've prepared the furniture perfectly, followed the instructions on the paint can, and put your heart and soul into the painting project!

-When you're done, how do you ensure that the paint surface also stays in top condition?
+Once you're done, how do you ensure that the paint surface stays in top condition?

 Here are four key areas to be aware of: